 AIDEFEND Mapping

-Translating AIDEFEND defensive techniques into measurable risk reduction through AITBM's 21 sub-metrics — so you can see exactly which risk scores a control improves, and by how much.
+Mapping AIDEFEND defensive techniques to AITBM's 23 sub-metrics — so you can see which rubric criteria a control may support and how tested controls affect a documented scenario.

 About AIDEFEND

-AIDEFEND (AI Defense Framework) is an open-source knowledge base of defensive countermeasures for protecting AI and machine learning systems.
+AIDEFEND (AI Defense Framework) is an independent open-source knowledge base of defensive countermeasures for protecting AI and machine learning systems, created by Edward Lee (not affiliated with OWASP or MITRE).
 It organizes practical defenses across seven high-level tactics aligned with MITRE D3FEND and maps each technique to known threats from nine major industry frameworks.

 AIDEFEND answers "what defensive controls should exist"; AITBM answers "how risky is this system."
-Together, deploying an AIDEFEND technique translates into a measurable change in an AITBM Effective Risk Score (ERS).
+An implemented AIDEFEND technique can supply evidence for an AITBM score change when its coverage and effectiveness are verified in the assessed deployment.

 Framework at a glance